rebelsky/sams-assorted-musings-reflections/updating-course-schedule.md

 documents to edit: the assignments, the quizzes, the exams, and almost anything else with a due date [7].

+There are also associated problems with using custom software to build the site.
+We generate the syllabus based on information on the class days.
+What do we do if an assignment is due on a day in which we don't have class?
+That might require rewriting software.
+Or it might require a hack like my colleague made of putting fake days in the list of topics.
+But that breaks other parts.
+Change can be hard.

 But even if I didn't have a weird site-development strategy [8] and did not change the order of topics, it would take some time.
 Why?
 Because Grinnell semesters are not consistent.
 In the fall, classes start